 Frequently asked questions about applying

 Indiana University Bloomington accepts the Apply IU Application and the Common Application.
-No preference is given for any one application platform, and the materials needed to complete each application are the same.
-The admission review process is also the same for both platforms.
+No preference is given for any one application platform, and the materials needed to complete each are the same.
+The application review process is also the same for both platforms.
 To learn more about which application may be the best option for you, we encourage you to visit the Apply IU Application and Common Application websites.

 Apply for admission to IU Bloomington by using the Apply IU Application.

 Although there are two applications to choose from, you should submit only one application.
 There is absolutely no advantage to submitting multiple applications and this may even result in a delay in the review of your application and receipt of your admission decision.
 In the event that you submit multiple applications, the first complete application will be considered for admission.
 Please also note that application fees are non-refundable.